sseanik/python-cheatsheet-1531/README.md

 ### Tuples

-Note: Tuples are immutable.
+Compared to lists, Tuples are immutable.
 You cannot use item assignment or remove individual elements.

 ```python
 # Creating an empty tuple